learn-co-curriculum/dsc-instance-methods/README.md

 # again asserting that `self` is equal to the instance object on which who_am_i was called
 ```

 Again, don't worry if `self` still seems a bit confusing.
-It will become clearer through practice and it will also be very useful as you get further into object oriented programming.
+It will become clearer through practice and it will also be very useful as you get further into object-oriented programming.
 For now, you can just go forward with the knowledge that **to define an instance method and later call it on an instance object, you will need to include at least one parameter in the method definition**.

 ## Summary

 In this lab, you introduced a lot.
 You looked at instance methods and adding functions as attributes of objects.
 Then you looked at the differences between functions and instance methods.
 You learned that instance methods are bound to objects and they always use the object on which they are called as their first argument.
-Since instance methods use their object as an argument you looked at how to properly define an instance method by introducting the conept of `self` in object oriented programming.
+Since instance methods use their object as an argument you looked at how to properly define an instance method by introducing the concept of `self` in object-oriented programming.